Highlights

 {"ticket": "2024-001", "customer": "John Smith <john@example.com>", "issue": "Cannot access account"}

 We also use a card-first approach for the user experience.
 Company cards summarize ARR, renewal timelines, and health scores.
 Meeting cards highlight key decisions and action items.
 Quote cards capture customer statements with context.
-This progressive disclosure ensures that Customer Success professionals get clear, actionable information without being overwhelmed.
+This progressive disclosure ensures that Customer Success teams get clear, actionable information without being overwhelmed.

 Errors are also handled elegantly.
 Instead of confusing technical logs, the assistant delivers clear, actionable messages when tools fail, maintaining trust and reliability.